 + Should I attend the inspection?

 + How long does a home inspection take?

-Typically the inspection it self takes a few hours to complete, depending on the size of the home.
-Once the inspection is complete, we can meet with the inspector to review the findings discovered during the inspection; this can last any where from 30-60 minutes.
+Typically the inspection itself takes a few hours to complete, depending on the size of the home.
+Once the inspection is complete, we can meet with the inspector to review the inspection findings.
+The review can last anywhere from 30-60 minutes.

 Here are some general home inspection companies that we would trust with our own purchases but there are lots of options out there depending on your wants and needs.